refinedev/refine/documentation/docs/core/providers/i18n-provider/index.md

 ---
 title: i18n Provider
-sidebar_label: i18n Provider
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Internationalization (i18n) is a process that allows software applications to be localized for different regions and languages. **refine** can work with any i18n framework, but needs an `i18nProvider` to be created based on the chosen library.
+Internationalization (i18n) is a process that allows software applications to be localized for different regions and languages.
+Refine can work with any i18n framework, but needs an `i18nProvider` to be created based on the chosen library.

-This document will help you add languages other than English, the default language of **refine**, to your app.
+This document will help you add languages other than English, the default language of Refine, to your app.
 If you don't want to do that, you can skip it.

 ## Usage

-First of all, **refine** expects the `i18nProvider` type as follows:
+First of all, Refine expects the `i18nProvider` type as follows:

 ```ts
 import { I18nProvider } from "@refinedev/core";